 In terms of revenue growth and profitability, AllDay said it recorded a profit of P179.6 million in the first semester, 59 percent higher than the previous year’s P114 million.
 Sales for the period rose 19 percent to P4.49 billion from last year’s P3.75 billion, the company said.

-However, despite the woes brought by the COVID-19 pandemic, the sales reached P4.5 billion during the first half of the year, resulting in a net profit of P179.6 million.
+However, despite the woes brought by the COVID-19 pandemic, the sales reached P4.5 billion during the first half of the year, resulting in a net income of P179.6 million.

 “We believe this is irrefutable proof of concept for our elevated supermarket experience.
 Our consistent year on year growth since 2017 shows that our world-class stores, brought even closer to established communities, resonate with the upgraded tastes and purchasing power of the Filipino people at large,” said Villar, chairman of AllValue, AllDay’s parent company.

 AllValue president Camille Villar said AllDay’s growth is a product of the company’s propensity to innovate and remain on the cutting edge of retail consumer trends.